sdhector/dev-ai-agent-basics/lesson-07-capstone-chatbot/README.md

 "Read the welcome.md file"
 "Create a folder called 'projects'"
 "Move notes.md to the projects folder"
+"Search for files containing 'project'"
+"Get detailed information about welcome.md"
+"Create a backup of my notes file"
 ```

 ## 🔧 Implementation Details